Schadenfeude/capstone-project/README.md

 the cheapest and best quality products.

 ## IMPORTANT
-To be able to run this app you need an **API key** for Google Maps.
-To create your key go to [this page](https://developers.google.com/maps/documentation/embed/get-api-key#detailed-guide) and follow the instructions in the **Detailed Guide to getting an API key** section.
+To be able to run this app properly, you will need an **API key** for Google Maps and UPC Database.
+ - To create your Google Maps key go to
+ [this page](https://developers.google.com/maps/documentation/embed/get-api-key#detailed-guide)
+ and follow the instructions in the **Detailed Guide to getting an API key** section.
+ - To create your UPC Database key go to [this page](http://upcdatabase.org/signup) and sign up.
+ After you do, log into your account, go to the **API Access** setting (to your left) and create a new API token.

- After you create your key open your project's `gradle.properties` file and add the following line:
+ After you create your keys open your project's `gradle.properties` file and add the following lines:

  `MapsApiKey = {YOUR_KEY}`

+ `UpcDbApiKey = {YOUR_KEY}`

+ #### Note:
+ If the products you wish to scan are not in the database you can add them via [this link](http://upcdatabase.org/add).

 ## PROJECT SPECIFICATION
 ### Common Project Requirements